iivchenko/proto-asteroids-sandbox/games/gms-gml/README.md

 * Missing Scripts attached to Rooms
 * Generates lots of metadata folders/files for assets
 * In order to use font it must be installed in the OS
+* Don't feel comfortable working with frames direclty
+* The Json as always is not readable